 In West Mersea we are fortunate to have a number of large green spaces owned, and managed by the Town Council for the benefit of residents and visitors to the Island.
-These sites are the woodland and grassland at Reymead Meadow and Reymead Wood, the large grassy picnic field at Willoughby Park, the coastal area of St Peter's Meadow and adjoining Monkey Beach, the Glebe Recreation Ground and extension, School Gardens and Youth Field (registered as a Village Green in September 2008, and now together with the "School Field", owned by Mersea Island School, known as West Mersea Park), and Broomhills Greensward.
+These sites are the woodland and grassland at Reymead Meadow and Reymead Wood, the large grassy picnic field at Willoughby car park, the coastal area of St Peter's Meadow and adjoining Monkey Beach, the Glebe Recreation Ground and extension, School Gardens and Youth Field (registered as a Village Green in September 2008, and now together with the "School Field", owned by Mersea Island School, known as West Mersea Park), and Broomhills Greensward.

 These "green lungs" are important to the town, especially with the loss of many natural wild areas and the tendency towards smaller gardens.
 The sites provide a precious relief from the built up environment in which many of us live.